-Report by Jim Davis
+Report Written by Jim Davis

 This week's full results and a complete event history can be found on the Ellenbrook Fields parkrun Results Page.

-Very Honourable Mentions (in no particular order).
+Very Honourable Mentions (in no particular order):

-Iain CLEMENTS – his 100th parkrun.
+Rob Hughes – his 150th parkrun.

 Joe BARNES – her 50th parkrun.

 Allison Skeggs – the Run Director, so takes all the responsibility and should get all the praise.